 Next, apply for a food service establishment permit through the NYC Department of Health.
 This permit allows you to serve food to the public and requires passing health inspections that verify proper food handling and sanitation practices.

 If you plan to serve alcohol, you must obtain a liquor license through the New York State Liquor Authority.
-This process involves background checks, documentation, and regulatory compliance.
+This process involves background checks, documentation, public notices, and regulatory compliance.
+Because approval can take several months, many operators begin this process well before their anticipated opening date.

 Creating a Solid Restaurant Business Plan